 All of this educational video can be best controlled and managed via streaming platform video API.

-Video APIs, as we’ve described, are a highly powerful tool.
+Video APIs, as we’ve described, is a highly powerful tool.
 They allow users to integrate streaming platforms.
 A variety of other tools, services, products, and industries can plug into APIs.
 They have become essential to modern business.

 We covered this topic in detail in our white paper on The Video API Revolution.
 I highly recommend reading that white paper to learn more about video APIs, how they work, and how to start using one.